williamouyang/okta.github.io/_source/docs/guides/social_authentication.md

         URL".

         The last required GET parameter you need to add to your URL is the `redirect_url` parameter.
-The value of this parameter is where Okta will return a user to after they have finished authenticating against their Social
+The value of this GET parameter is where Okta will return a user to after the user has finished authenticating against their Social
         Authentication provider.
-Note that this URL must match one of the URLs in the `redirect_uris` array that you configured in the step above.
+Note that this URL **must** start with "https" and **must** match one of the URLs in the `redirect_uris` array that you configured previously.

         After adding the `redirect_url` GET parameter to your URL, it should look something like this: